Input (required)input: string | Message[] # Input to the agent

 string - Constraints: Must be unique within the file

-evalcases: - id: greeting-response - id: error-handling - id: edge-case-empty-inputexpected_outcome (required)
+tests: - id: greeting-response - id: error-handling - id: edge-case-empty-inputcriteria (required)

-Section titled “expected_outcome (required)”Natural language description of what constitutes success.
+Section titled “criteria (required)”Natural language description of what constitutes success.

 - Type: